DTsuna/CHIPS/README.md

 Our sample models cover stars of solar metallicity with ZAMS mass range 13-26 Msun, with 1 Msun interval up to 20 Msun and 2 Msun interval from 20 to 26 Msun.
 The pre-SN models are in a zip file in the directory input/mesa_models/.
 Once you un-zip this file, you will find MESA data files with the naming showing the mass and metallicity at ZAMS.

+Although this is not the recommended way, one can also do the MESA calculation inside run.py with additional arguments --run-mesa and --mesa-path

+	python run.py --tinj 5 --finj 0.3 --Eexp 1e51 --stellar-model /output/MESA/model --run-mesa --mesa-path /path/to/execution/directory --analytical-CSM

+The argument --stellar-model should be the output file from this MESA calculation that one would like to be using as input for CHIPS.
+The argument --mesa-path should specify the relative path to where the calling scripts (mk, rn) for the MESA calculation is.

 We strongly advise to use an analytical CSM model (reference 3) that corrects the artifical shock-compressions that arise from the adiabatic mass eruption code.
 This can be done with the argument --analytical-CSM.